ssloxford/current-affairs-analysis/README.md

 #### Code files

 The code was written in Python 3.9 on Windows 10.
-It has also been tested in Python 3.12 on Kubuntu 24.04.1 LTS, the remaining instructions are for this version.
+To ensure consistency, our instructions in this document assume a fresh [Kubuntu 24.04.1 LTS](https://cdimage.ubuntu.com/kubuntu/releases/24.04.1/release/) virtual machine, using Python 3.12.
-Only standard packages are used, the code should be portable to most platforms and future versions.
+Only standard packages are used, so the instructions should work with minimal modifications on other similair platforms.
+A virtual machine is not required for day to day use of the artifacts.

 To set up, download the repository, and execute
 ```sh